 Reporting on two sets of interviews with 90 farmers and 19 farm workers in six states, this 2021 online seminar session shared highlights from stories about hiring and working on small and mid-sized farms in six states (NC, NH, OH, PA, VT, and WI).

 This educational guide covers a broad range of legal topics relevant to agricultural producers in New Hampshire.
-Updated in 2020, it includes the following topics:
+Updated in 2025, it includes topics such as labor/employment law, business structures, and food regulations.

 If you are new to the legal aspects being a farm employer, you will want to gain an understanding the following topics at a minimum: workers compensation, minimum wage, paperwork needed at the start…